London Underground 2024 Stock

 The London Underground 2024 Stock, officially known as 2024 Tube Stock, and known during development as the New Tube for London (NTfL), is a type of London Underground rolling stock built by Siemens Mobility at its facilities in Goole, United Kingdom and Vienna, Austria.
 It is part of the Siemens Inspiro family of metro and rapid-transport trains.

-An initial batch of 94 nine-car trains has been ordered at a cost of £1.5 billion to replace 1973 Stock trains on the Piccadilly line, with options for a total of 250 trains allowing replacement of all existing trains on the deep-level Central, Waterloo & City and Bakerloo lines.
+An initial batch of 94 nine-car trains has been ordered at a cost of £1.5 billion to replace the 1973 Stock trains on the Piccadilly line, with options for a total of 250 trains allowing replacement of all existing trains on the deep-level Bakerloo, Central and Waterloo & City lines.
 The first train was delivered for testing in London in October 2024.
-The trains are due to enter service from the second half of 2026.
+The trains are due to enter service between December 2026 and June 2027.
 The trains are planned to be operated by a train driver, with future potential for driverless operation.

 History

 Background

 In the late 1990s, the Labour government initiated a public–private partnership (PPP) to reverse years of underinvestment in London Underground.
 Under the PPP contracts, two private consortiums (Metronet and Tube Lines) would maintain, renew and upgrade London Underground infrastructure over a period of 30 years from 2003.
 As part of the upgrade work, new rolling stock was to be ordered.

 Tube Lines planned to order 93 new Piccadilly line trains, which would enter service by 2014.
 In January 2007, Tube Lines started the procurement process, by asking whether train manufacturers would be interested in supplying them.
 Contract award was anticipated for 2008, with trains to enter service in 2014.
-Following the delivery of 2009 Stock and S Stock trains in the 2010s, Metronet planned to order 24 new Bakerloo line trains, which would enter service by 2019.
+By 2005, Metronet expected to deliver the 2009 Stock and S Stock trains in the 2010s, and planned to order 42 new Bakerloo line trains which would enter service by 2019.

-However, Metronet was placed in administration in 2007 after cost overruns, then Transport for London (TfL) subsequently bought out the Tube Lines consortium in 2010, formally ending the PPP.
+However, Metronet was placed in administration in 2007 after cost overruns, and Transport for London (TfL) subsequently bought out the Tube Lines consortium in 2010, formally ending the PPP.